 The resolution recognizes April 15, 2025, as Jackie Robinson Day in the State of Alabama, commemorating the significant impact Jackie Robinson had on Major League Baseball and the American Civil Rights Movement.
 On April 15, 1947, Robinson broke the color barrier in baseball as the first African American player in the modern era, a milestone that not only transformed the sport but also contributed to the broader fight for civil rights in America.
 The resolution highlights Robinson's achievements, including his illustrious baseball career, military service, and advocacy for social justice, as well as his connections to Alabama's rich baseball history.

 The Alabama State Legislature expresses pride in honoring Robinson's legacy and affirms its commitment to equality and inclusion.
-The resolution also acknowledges the ongoing celebration of Jackie Robinson Day by Major League Baseball, where players wear his number 42 in tribute.
-Copies of the resolution will be distributed to the Jackie Robinson Foundation, Major League Baseball, and other relevant organizations to reflect Alabama's respect for Robinson's enduring influence on sports and society.
+The resolution aligns with Major League Baseball's annual celebration of Jackie Robinson Day, during which players and coaches wear his number 42 in tribute.
+It calls for copies of the resolution to be distributed to the Jackie Robinson Foundation, Major League Baseball, and other relevant organizations, reflecting Alabama's respect for Robinson's enduring influence on sports and society.